The role of gap junctions and clustered connectivity in emergent synchronisation patterns of inhibitory neuronal networks: INTRODUCTION

-In this contribution we aim to render a unified analysis for the impact of electrical gap junction coupling in inhibitory spiking networks.
+In this contribution we aim to render a unified analysis for the impact of electrical gap junction coupling in both homogeneous and clustered inhibitory spiking networks.
 Specifically, we focus on characterising the neural and circuit mechanisms that allow for synchronous oscillations to emerge.
-Previous work has explored the effects of chemical coupling versus electrical coupling within the neural mass model framework \cite{montbrio2019}.
-However, to our knowledge, no study has extended these results to include the addition of slow inhibitory synapses, asymmetric spike-resets of single neurons, and clustered network structure into the reduction to the neuronal-mass model.
-In section \ref{sec:1}, we present the full model, taking into account the biological aspects mentioned in the previous paragraph.
-In section \ref{sec:2}, we examine synchronisation in a single population of all-to-all coupled neurons.
-We find that electrical coupling is essential for oscillations to emerge and that the onset of these oscillations is advanced by external input, or delayed by the addition of high heterogeneity or slow synapses.
-In section \ref{sec:2bis}, we then focus on the impact of spikelet shape in synchronisation, and find that they increase network coherence.
-Finally, in section \ref{sec:3}, we examine two symmetrically connected clusters of all-to-all connected neurons.
-We find that in such a configuration, a coupling-dependent bistable regime emerges where synchrony and asynchrony co-exist.
-We conclude by showing that the injection of a brief external pulse current in the appropriate cluster provides a good mechanism for switching between asynchronous and synchronous states.
+Previous work has explored individually the effects of chemical coupling versus electrical coupling \cite{montbrio2019}, slow synapses \cite{montbrio2017}, asymmetric spike-resets \cite{montbrio2020} and fully symmetric clustered networks \cite{ferrara2022} within the neural mass model framework.
+However, to our knowledge, no study has extended these results to investigate the dynamics within a clustered network structure, nor to the concurrent addition of gap junction coupling and slow inhibitory synapses.
+In section \ref{sec:2}, we present the single population model, taking into account the biological aspects mentioned in the previous paragraph.
+We then establish the theoretical background for understanding the dynamics in a single population of all-to-all coupled neurons.
+We find that electrical coupling plays a crucial role for oscillations to emerge and that the onset of these oscillations is advanced by external input, or delayed by the addition of high heterogeneity or slow synapses.
+Finally, in section \ref{sec:3}, we present the major result of this paper: we examine two non-identical connected clusters (where one is dominated by inhibitory chemical synapses and the other by gap junctions): we find that in such a configuration, a coupling-dependent bistable regime emerges where synchrony and asynchrony co-exist.
+We conclude by showing that the injection of a brief external pulse current in the appropriate cluster provides a viable mechanism for switching between asynchronous and synchronous states. \\